TheStaticTurtle/website_blog/content/posts/20250825_UltranetAdventuresPart2/index.md

 I then snooped on the I2S output and B-frame output, which looked like what you would expect.
 I was so determined to find something weird that I went as far as managing to rebuild a WAV file from a 20-second capture done with the logic analyzer, which also worked just fine 🔊.

-Relunctantly, I decided that I'll learn things by desoldering the chips 🔥.
+Relunctantly, I decided that I might learn something by desoldering the chips 🔥.
 This confirmed that the only thing connected to the XMOS chip was the I2S signal and the "valid" output.
 This effectively confirmed that **synchronization was in no way tied to the B-frame,** and as the channel and user bits weren't connected either, it left only one place where the XMOS chip could sync: **the sample data**

 ## Back to research

 Now, a sync signal in the sample data sounds wrong.
 How the hell do they fit 24-bit audio + sync into 24 time-slots 🤨 ????

 After some google foo, it turns out that they don't.
-Ultranet simply is not 24-bit it is **22-bit**.<br>
+Ultranet is simply not 24-bit it's **22-bit**.<br>
 In hindsight, I should have noticed it earlier; most quick start guides from Behringer mention that their A/D conversion is 24-bit, but they do not mention anything about the actual data.

 However the guide of some devices (like the [DL32](https://www.la-bs.com/ObjetsMultimedia/42473/FR/DL32_MIDAS_me.pdf)) has an interesting line:
 > ULTRANET networking @ 48 or 44.1 kHz, 22-bit PCM

 At the time I thought that was a typo 🤦, but I know realise that it is indeed correct.
-While the P16-M (and other devices that receive Ultranet) might use 24 bits for their internal signal processing and the digital-to-analog conversion, the actual digital data transmitted over Ultranet is only 22-bit.
+While the P16-M (and other devices that receive Ultranet) probably use 24 bits for their internal signal processing and the digital-to-analog conversion, the actual digital data transmitted over Ultranet is only 22-bit.

 So, what is in those two bits?
 A bit more digging later, I found a few things on the web:
  - https://reverseengineering.stackexchange.com/a/11337